 Electric bikes’ chains and gears experience more wear because the electric motor and pedal assist can add extra wear and tear.
 The high speed of e-bikes and the great distances that most people ride using electric bikes also highly contribute to the wear.

-You will need to regularly lubricate the chain with dry or wet lube, depending on your riding conditions.
+You will need to regularly clean and lubricate the chain with dry or wet lube, depending on your riding conditions.
 Because I live in a dry climate with little rain, I use the Muc-Off dry lube from Amazon.

 You may also need to replace the chain every 800 to 1000 miles (1,287 to 1,609 km).
 An bike chain can cost between $15 and $60.
 You also need to replace your cassettes after every 2796.17 miles (4,499 km).